In the beginning

 3 copies, 2 onsite, 1 offsite

-I had a SINGLE Data Plane node.
-One bad incident or one wrong command and goodbye all data.
+For years, I had a SINGLE Data Plane node running SHR1 (1 drive redundancy).
+One incident or one wrong command and goodbye all data.
 I lived like this for almost 7 years.....
 The fear of losing everything lived in the back of my mind this entire time.

 Over time I learnt very quickly that prosumer is very constrained on native capabilities.
 Many features are either not implemented or intentionally unsupported to keep users locked into these ecosystems.
 Some examples are;